 KLM also partners Air Astana, Air Baltic, Air Malta, Air Serbia, Bangkok Airways, Belavia, Bulgaria Air, China Southern, Copa Airlines, Etihad Airways, Georgian Airways, GOL, Malaysia Airlines, Sichuan Airlines, Transavia, Westjet and Widerøe Airlines.

 It’s free to join the Flying Blue program and occasionally bonus miles are given on joining.

 Earning Flying Blue Miles

-In 2018 Flying Blue changed to a revenue based program.
-This means you will earn Miles corresponding to the amount you spend on Air France-KLM, Hop! and Joon.
+Flying Blue is a revenue based program.
+This means you will earn Miles corresponding to the amount you spend on Air France-KLM.
 The number of miles earned depends upon your status level (see below) in the program.

-Explorers earn 4 miles for each euro spent
+Explorers (basic level) earn 4 miles for each euro spent

 Silver members earn 6 miles for each euro spent